kunalj101/python_intro_hackathon/chapter5.md

 - All of the above

 *** =hint
-All steps are necessary anc could impact your model performance
+All steps are necessary and would impact your model performance

 *** =pre_exercise_code